dapasa/aws-challenge/README.md

 ### **Challenge:**

-Create a web page in a Nginx server alocated in AWS public segment.
+Create a web page in a Nginx server located in AWS public segment.
 This web page just need show a simple message.

 Create a checker script for health check.